Oliver Scarles

 Oliver James Scarles (born 12 December 2005) is an English professional footballer who plays as a left-back for club West Ham United.

 Club career

-From Kent, Scarles attended the Trinity School in Croydon.
+From Bromley, South East London, Scarles attended the Trinity School in Croydon.
 Scarles was with West Ham at under-8 level and rejoined after playing with Chelsea from under 9 to under-12s before Chelsea released him.
 In June 2022 Scarles signed a scholarship contract with West Ham.

 Scarles was named in the starting eleven for his senior debut for West Ham United on 3 November 2022 in the UEFA Europa Conference League against FCSB.
 West Ham won the game 3–0 with West Ham manager, David Moyes describing Scarles debut game as "exceptional".

 Scarles was a member of the team which won the 2023 FA Youth Cup defeating Arsenal 5–1 at the Emirates Stadium in April 2023.

 He made his Premier League debut for West Ham as a second-half substitute away at AFC Bournemouth in a 1–1 draw on 16 December 2024.